mozilla/glean/docs/dev/testing.md

 ## Running all tests

-The tests for all languages my be run from the command line (on Unix platforms):
+The tests for all languages may be run from the command line (on Unix platforms):

 ```
 make test